PLEASE NOTE: Australian Federal Police Investigations was created on 6 May 2017 and is a work in progress. Last edited April 2020.

 NONE of the COT cases were ever on a terrorist list in 1994 (or since, for that matter) and none of us were ever listed as suspects regarding any crimes committed against any Australian citizens.
 Why were our in-confidence arbitration and Telstra-related documents hacked by Telstra?
 In my case, 42 separate sets of correspondence faxed to the arbitrator’s office (some with attachments) are not listed on the Arbitration Schedules of Material as received by the arbitration process.
 Front Page Part One File No/1 shows the arbitrator’s secretary advised Tony Watson (of Telstra’s arbitration defence unit) that on 23 May 1994 six of my claim documents did not reach arbitrator’s fax machine.
 Yet, I was charged on my Telstra account for those six faxes.
 When this matter was exposed, no one from the arbitrator’s office nor the TIO’s office allowed me to amend my claim so that proven “not received” claim documents were valued by the arbitrator in support of my claim.

+The 24 January 1995 letter was faxed to the arbitrators’ office.
 Is there a connection between the loss of my faxed arbitration documents and the TIO’s 28 June 1995 letter stating that his office has no record of my 24 January 1995 letter to the arbitrator requesting him to seek various documents from Telstra under the discovery process?
 My 24 January 1995 letter requesting a copy of the Cape Bridgewater/Bell Canada information to be provided from Telstra through the arbitration process was received (see Front Page Part One File No/2-A to 2-E).

 Why did the TIO advise me that records in his office did not record receiving my 24 January 1995 letter?
 “Our file does not indicate that you took the matter any further,” When my letter was returned to me, the fax footprint indicates it was received at the arbitrator’s fax machine.
 The TIO’s 28 June 1995 letter is possibly one of our most damning pieces of evidence, showing that “forces at work” were able to conceal essential arbitration material from being addressed during my arbitration process.